Pastramicity/box/note/Art.md

 		- monospace fonts have the same letter width across all letters
 		- monospace fonts are made for programming, accounting, stat screens, etc.

+## Raster vs. Vector

+- Raster graphics are working with pixels
+- Vector graphics are working with lines, shapes, and equations
+- photoshop is raster
+- illustrator is vector
+- vector graphics scale
+- raster graphics lose information when scaled down, pixelly when scaled up
+- printing industry uses vector graphics (for big posters for example)

 ## Apps

 ### Photoshop